Face it better, together

 - Develop effective strategies for behavior change.

-- Learn practical skills to manage your disease.
+- Learn practical skills to manage your addiction.

 - Translate goals into action.